pkoenders/portfolio2020/src/content/projects-md/lynn-pronk/lynn-pronk-portraits.md

 <div class="description">

+**Project**<br />
 A portfolio design and build for a portrait artist.
 Displaying the artwork at its best, fitting the browser window where possible and the ability to zoom on images was the client request/requirement.

+**Challenges**<br />
-The client also requested a straight forward, easy to use Content Management System as the technical skills of the client are proudly not the best.
+The client also requested a straightforward, easy to use Content Management System as the technical skills of the client are proudly not the best.
+The client also required that the new website images should load quickly and have a traditional gallery view option.

+**Solution**<br />
+Gatsby is a framework for building static websites that optimise images and load quickly.
+It was the start of a global lockdown and I knew it was a good chance to pick up and learn a new stack.

+**Stack**<br />
+Gatsby (React, HTML, SCSS & API's) and DatoCMS.

 <div class="testimonial">